darrylhodgins/pi-kiosk-proxy/README.md

 ### Raspbian

-As of March 22, 2020, this is known to work on Raspberry Pi 3B with Raspbian Desktop `2020-02-13-raspbian-buster.img`.
+As of October 19, 2020, this is known to work on Raspberry Pi 3B with Raspberry Pi OS `2020-08-20-raspios-buster-armhf.img`.

 Flash a MicroSD card and do your usual network and localization setup.
 Important settings in `sudo raspi-config` are: